JuliaQX/QXZoo.jl/docs/src/gates_circuits/DefaultGates.md

 # DefaultGates

 ## DefaultGates.GateSymbols
 Here we store symbols for the gates available in DefaultGates, and generator functions for parameteric variants of these gates.
-This allos us to track the mappings as to be used by the gate type hierarchy and architecture.
+This allows us to track the mappings as to be used by the gate type hierarchy and architecture.

 ## Commonly used gates